ebarbeito/learning-notes/courses/advanced-design-patterns-design-principles-linkedin.md

   * That's your signal that something needs to be pulled out and encapsulated on its own
   * Pay attention to how each pattern makes use of this principle, that let some part of the system vary independent of the other parts.

+* The only constant thing about requirements is that they change

+## Favor composition over inheritance

+* Has-a is better than is-a
+* With inheritance, duplication behaviours can be avoided
+* Is a powerfull technique, but also one can easily be overused.
+* It's also a technique that can lead to designs that are far too rigged and not extensible
+* Many design patterns make use of composition to solve different typ
+* Instead of inheriting behaviour, we can compose our objects with new behaviours
+* Composition gives us more flexibility.
+Even allowing behavior changes dynamically, at runtime

+## Loose coupling

+*